Summary

 Generally, the inability to delegate decision-making authority falls into one of several categories:

-• an employee requires more time and training on business objectives and priorities, role in the organization, systems, and processes because the employee is new to the organization or the role;
+• An employee requires more time and training on business objectives and priorities, their role in the organization, systems, and processes, because they are new to the organization or the role.

-• the business has changed some elements of how business systems and processes work;
+• The business has modified certain aspects of its business systems and processes.

 Your organization must continuously monitor results and performance.
-The organization at all levels need to be aware of the quality of decisions made and the impact of each decision on metrics.
+The organization, at all levels, needs to be aware of the quality of decisions made and the impact of each decision on key metrics.

 Furthermore, your organization needs to be in learning mode.
 Perpetual learning means that every employee improves their skills and decision-making abilities through practice.
 Yes, mistakes happen.
 Those mistakes are less costly than having an organization constrained by limiting who in the organization can make decisions.

-Successful organizations contain decision-makers, proactive learners who can analyze results and know what worked, what didn’t, and how to take corrective actions.
-If you want to succeed, then one of the most critical activities in your organization is the development of your team.
+Successful organizations comprise decision-makers who are proactive learners, able to analyze results and identify what worked, what didn’t, and how to take corrective actions.
+If you want to succeed, one of the most critical activities in your organization is developing your team.

 Review Results

-If you want to understand what has or hasn’t in your organization, look at your results.
+To understand what has or hasn’t been in your organization, examine your results.
 Financial results are often the first indicator that you need to do something differently.
 That something may be changing a system or process.
 It could be realigning your team.
 It could also mean that you need to stop doing some things and do more of others.

 At every level of the business, there are critical points when you get the best information.
 The closer to the time an actual event has taken place, the more likely you are to get the real picture of what happened.

 If you lose a long-term customer, when is the time to analyze what happened?
 When you find out.
 A postmortem, a formal discussion or analysis to determine the root cause of failure, provides your organization with a learning opportunity.
-The post mortem isn’t about finding whom to blame.
+The post-mortem isn’t about finding who to blame.
 The goal of a postmortem is to learn from the situation.

 • What went right?